 As an experienced travel journalist, Robin loves exploring , meeting new animals (human and otherwise), and trying vegan cuisine around the world.
 She wrote Everywhere You Look: A Full House Fan Explores San Francisco Landmarks from the Show for Paste Magazine.
 She contributed a variety of travel articles to USAToday.com, including China Travel for Kids, Grants for Traveling, and Magic Kingdom Tips.

-As a movie buff who started working in show busines in her teens, Robin loves the cinema on multiple levels.
+As a movie buff who started working in show business in her teens, Robin loves the cinema on multiple levels.
 She was a dual major in writing and film directing in college, so she has studied the history of film extensively as well as the process of filmmaking.
 As an actress, she has studied with her mentor, Susan Batson, as well as Greg Braun and Corey Parker.
-She first appeared in a feature film as Dana in The Third Nail, which stars Huntley Ritter, Charles Dutton, and Chloe Moretz.
+She first appeared in a feature film as Dana in The Third Nail which stars Huntley Ritter, Charles Dutton, and Chloe Moretz.
 She has appeared in television shows like The Education of Max Bickford.

 Robin became a vegetarian when she was a kid for ethical reasons; she has felt a lifelong adoration and respect for animals.
-She has enjoyed writing about all aspects of vegetarian living for publications like Act'ionLine for Friends of Animals, USA Today, and The Nest.
-Her children's book, Santa's First Vegan Christmas, celebrates being kinder to all.
+She has enjoyed writing about all aspects of vegetarian living for publications like Act•ionLine for Friends of Animals, and The Nest.
+Her children's book, Santa's First Vegan Christmas which was praised by actress Alicia Silverstone, celebrates being kinder to all.

-Since she first put on her ballet slippers at the age of three, Robin has been awed by the world of dance.
+Since Robin first put on her ballet slippers at the age of three, she has been awed by the world of dance.
 From her first recital where she dressed as a bluebird to her professional performances, she aims to improve with each twist, tap, and leap.
 She has danced on stage and for television shows like the 1990s version of The Mickey Mouse Club.
 In addition to performing as a dancer, she has taught the art to others.

 Robin has a deep, abiding interest in moral philosophy as well as many years of experience working and volunteering with non-profit organizations.
-She worked as the social media manager for The Life You Can Save.
+She worked in the past as the social media manager for The Life You Can Save.
 She has written extensively on many aspects of volunteering, donating, and working in the non-profit sector.
 She stays current in the field by continuing to research it and volunteer for multiple organizations.
 She believes that it's important to do little things that can make a big difference in lives, such as regularly donating blood, and she loves to talk to others about altruism.